Monday, September 6, 2021

 The Wedding Bouquet: My mother died before I got married, but she still bought me flowers

-Me and my mother on our wedding days in Paisley.
+Me and my mother on our wedding days.

 I think it’s crazy how my parents got married.